 The TS-1v2 is a compelling square that will not only allow you to build with confidence but enjoy the tool’s presence as well.

-NOTE: The stainless steel version of the TS-1v2 will only be made once and has a limited production run of 300 units.
+NOTE: The stainless steel version of the TS-1v2 was only made once and had a limited production run of 300 units.